amitlan/website/_posts/2021-06-08-pg14-update-perf.md

 [c5b7ba4e67a](https://git.postgresql.org/gitweb/?p=postgresql.git;a=commit;h=c5b7ba4e67a),
 [a1115fa0782](https://git.postgresql.org/gitweb/?p=postgresql.git;a=commit;h=a1115fa0782))
-to the v14 development branch that will help `update` and `delete` queries run little a bit faster, especially on tables with many columns of which only few are typically updated in a given query.
+to the v14 development branch that will help `update` and `delete` queries run little a bit faster, especially on tables with many columns of which only a few are typically updated in a given query.
 More importantly, those changes allowed the refactoring of some lagacy code for handling `update` and `delete` queries on partitioned tables, which will make them run still faster compared to v13, and